khuedoan/homelab/docs/installation/post-installation.md

     - Username: `admin`
     - Password: get from `global-secrets` namespace

+## Backup

+Now is a good time to set up backups for your homelab.
+Follow the [backup and restore guide](../how-to-guides/backup-and-restore.md) to get started.

 ## Run the full test suite

 After the homelab has been stabilized, you can run the full test suite to ensure that everything is working properly: